Financial Assistance for Chronic Illness: Five Resources

 - Find a local community through Meetup, which hosts nearly 350 chronic illness support groups around the world.

 Participating in a clinical research trial may be a great option, depending on the nature of your trial and your specific illness.
 Before participating in any trial, make sure to talk with your doctor.
 Below is a list of resources for finding chronic illness research trials:

 - CenterWatch manages a database for volunteer clinical trials, with opportunities around the world.

 - Supported by the US National Library of Medicine, ClinicalTrials.gov is another database of publicly and privately funded trials.

 - The National Institute of Health Clinical Center offers a variety of trials at their research hospital in Maryland.

 - ResearchMatch helps to connect interested volunteers with research studies and clinical trials across the country.

 Find help for your chronic illness when you need it most

 Medical crowdfunding can help relieve the financial burden of chronic illness and provide emotional support from your community in your time of need.
-GoFundMe is the #1 and most trusted leader in free fundraising, with more than 250,000 medical fundraisers started each year.
-Plus, with a 0% platform fee, all fundraiser donations go to what matters most—your treatment.
+GoFundMe is the #1 and most trusted leader in fundraising, with more than 250,000 medical fundraisers started each year.
+Plus, with a 0% platform fee for organizers, all fundraiser donations go to what matters most—your treatment.
 Stop worrying about medical costs and focus on getting the help you need.
 Sign up today to start your online fundraiser.